jorchan/cinema-ticketing/README.md

 }
 ```
 ### Swagger file api doc
-the swagger api docs can be found at the path once the nodemon server is running
+The swagger api docs can be found at the path once the nodemon server is running

     /api-docs

+### Building a docker image with the dockerfile
+Build a docker image with the following

+    docker build -t cinema-tickets

+Check that the image has been created successfully with

+    docker image ls

+Run the docker container with the command below.
+It will map the ports to 3000, this can be changed to anything

+    docker run -p 3000:3000

+The app should be available on the port specified now